fabiostrada/microfrontend/README.md

 ## Tutorial

-Visit [How to setup a Micro Frontend with Angular and Nx](https://nx.dev/guides/setup-mfe-with-angular) to learn mode.
+Visit [How to setup a Micro Frontend with Angular and Nx](https://nx.dev/guides/setup-mfe-with-angular) to learn more.